Urviagrawal/Facial-Landmark-Detector/README.md

 # Facial-Landmark-Detector

-  This is Facial landmark detector repo using Dlib.
+  This is Facial landmark detector repo using Dlib face detector.
   This repo provides a very simple yet accurate facial landmark detection in real time.

   Note:For more detailed information and Theory of landmark detection please find the .pdf file from thr provided link,